 Document every single item of damage with photographs and video from multiple angles before cleanup crews arrive—this visual evidence becomes your strongest negotiation tool when insurers dispute property values or claim severity.
 Contact your insurance company within 24-48 hours of the disaster, even if you’re still assessing damages, as most policies contain strict notification deadlines that can void your coverage if missed.

-Separate emergency repairs from permanent reconstruction by creating two distinct documentation trails—insurers typically reimburse temporary protective measures like tarping and boarding …
+Separate emergency repairs from permanent reconstruction by creating two distinct documentation trails—insurers typically reimburse temporary protective measures like tarping and boarding immediately, …

 Homeowner shakes hands with an insurance agent in front of a solar-equipped, metal-roofed green home with native plants and a rain barrel at golden hour.